 - Advanced Thermal Control: Soyan takes into consideration the melting point of several plastic feeds used in 3D printing.
 Therefore, its heating temperature can be manipulated according to your specifications but not that its thermal range falls in the 160 to 250 degrees category.

 - Controllable Extrusion Speed: feature for the control of flow speed when 3D printing is one that cannot be overlooked.
 Soyan 3D printing pen includes a button to control this parameter thereby providing creative versatility while you work.

 - Heating Coil and Nozzle Design/Alignment: unlike its contemporaries, this 3D printing pen was built in such a way that it minimizes heat and ensures the rapid cooling of the molten material once extruded.
 Also when in use, its surface is considerably cool due to the design and arrangements of its heating coil and nozzle components in its system.

 - Stand-by Mode: on leaving the 3D printing pen for approximately 5 minutes, it goes off by itself thereby saving energy and reducing waste.

-The Soyan 3D printing pen is also suitable for kids above 8 years of age and it’s heat control abilities reduces the possibility of heat related injuries.
+The Soyan 3D printing pen is also suitable for kids above 8 years of age and its heat control abilities reduce the possibility of heat-related injuries.

 The Scribbler 3D Printing Pen V3

-- Highly Flexible and Portable: its lean design and button arrangements makes handling it quite easy.
-Users can get their hand around its light weight body while designing complex models.
+- Highly Flexible and Portable: its lean design and button arrangements make handling quite easy.
+Users can get their hands around its lightweight bodies while designing complex models.
 At 65g, the Scribbler is portable and can be used in any location where a wall charger can be found.